 Is the Safe Routes to School National Partnership and/or Caltrans conducting outreach to school districts about the ATP Call for Projects?
 The National Partnership has been working to contact as many school districts as possible.
-If you have contacts, please connect us with them and invite them to our online resources at saferoutescalifornia.org.
+If you have contacts, please connect us with them and invite them to our online resources.

 How can my agency help communities promote SRTS?
-We have many helpful resources and guides for promoting Safe Routes to School in your community on http://saferoutespartnership.org/resourcecenter.
+We have many helpful resources and guides for promoting Safe Routes to School in your community.

-Where can I find information on successful Non-Infrastructure programs? http://www.casaferoutestoschool.org/whats-happening-in-california/success-stories/
+Where can I find information on successful Non-Infrastructure programs?
+See Success Stories at SRTS Technical Assistance Resource Center.

 What is the background and motivation for creating the ATP?
 The Active Transportation Program was created by Senate Bill 99 (Chapter 359, Statutes of 2013) and Assembly Bill 101 (Chapter 354, Statutes of 2013) to encourage increased use of active modes of transportation, such as biking and walking.
 The Active Transportation Program consolidates existing federal and state transportation programs, including the Transportation Alternatives Program (TAP), Bicycle Transportation Account (BTA), and State Safe Routes to School (SR2S), into a single program with a focus to make California a national leader in active transportation.
 The statutes layout the goals of the Active Transportation Program.